Three Hail Marys: Revelations from the Blessed Virgin Mary

-Saint Mechtilde of Hackeborn (1241-1299), a Cistercian nun of the convent of Our Lady of Helfta, reportedly experienced three visions of the Virgin Mary.
+Mechthild of Hackeborn of Hackeborn (1241–1299), a Cistercian nun of the convent of Our Lady of Helfta, reportedly experienced three visions of the Virgin Mary.
 Mechtilde was distressed over her eternal salvation and prayed to the Virgin to be present at the hour of her death.
 In these appearances, Mary reassured her, and taught her to understand especially on how the Three Hail Marys honor the three persons of the Blessed Trinity.
 The first prayer recalls the power she received from God the Father to intercede for sinners, the second commemorates the wisdom received from God the Son; and the third, the love she bears, filled by Holy Spirit.

 According to St. Gertrude (1256–1301), the Blessed Virgin Mary promised the following: "To any soul who faithfully prays the Three Hail Marys, I will appear at the hour of death in a splendor of beauty so extraordinary that it will fill the soul with heavenly consolation."

-One recommended method is as follows:Hail Mary, full of grace, the Lord is with thee.
-Blessed are thou amongst women, and blessed is the fruit of thy womb, Jesus.
-Holy Mary, mother of God, pray for us sinners, now and at the hour of our death.
-Amen.

-O Mary, by thy pure and Immaculate Conception, make my body pure and my soul holy.
+One recommended method is as follows: